aiokitchen/aiomisc/docs/source/worker_pool.rst

 multiprocess worker pool.
 The IPC in this case use completely synchronous communication method.
-This module reimplement the process based worker pool but IPC is completely asynchronous on callee side, but workers in separate processes no asynchronous.
+This module reimplement the process based worker pool but IPC is completely asynchronous on callee side, but workers in separate processes aren't asynchronous.

 Example
 +++++++